armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-4.md

 #### Multiple services

-`CVE-2020-5410` was resolved in a previous version of Armory Spinnaker; however, this CVE introduced a regression for users of Spring Cloud and has been rolled back.
+`CVE-2020-5410` was resolved in a previous version of Armory; however, this CVE introduced a regression for users of Spring Cloud and has been rolled back.
 Armory will continue to monitor releases for a fix.

 #### Orca

 - CVE-2020-13790

 This is an embedded dependency in OpenJDK11.
 A version of OpenJDK11 that addresses this CVE has only recently been released.
 The CVE will be fixed in an upcoming release.
 The risk to services users is low.
-The CVE deals with processing `jpeg` images in the Java Runtime Environment, a task Armory Spinnaker services do not perform.
+The CVE deals with processing `jpeg` images in the Java Runtime Environment, a task Spinnaker services do not perform.

 The following CVEs have been recently identified and will be addressed in an upcoming release: